Premier's Council for Women

 The role and responsibilities of the Premier's Council for Women are to:

-- Respond to Government with timely advice on matters referred to the Council by the Premier or the Minister for Human Services;
+- Respond to Government with timely advice on matters referred to the Council by the Premier or the Minister for Women and the Prevention of Domestic and Family Violence;

-- Provide recommendations, information and advice to the Premier and the Minister for Human Services, to facilitate a whole of Government approach to ensuring that programs and services match women's needs;
+- Provide recommendations, information and advice to the Premier and the Minister for Women and the Prevention of Domestic and Family Violence, to facilitate a whole of Government approach to ensuring that programs and services match women's needs;

 - Monitor Government policies and programs related to women; and

-- Report once a year to the Premier and the Minister for Human Services with responsibility for the status of women.
+- Report once a year to the Premier and the Minister for Women and the Prevention of Domestic and Family Violence.

 Premier's Council for Women Members